NissimBansal/D05-SMP/RISC V Processor/README.md

 - Branch Comparator:- In BRANCH instruction types, this is used to compare 2 values.
 It is also the only module that can send control bits aside from the instruction obviously.

 - ALU:- The Arithmetic Logic Unit is the main working head of the processor.
-It can perform mathematical operations
+It can perform mathematical operations like addition (of registers, intermediates, addresses), subtraction, multiplication, shift operations.

-- Data memory:-
+- Data memory:- The component of a computer used to store all kinds of data.
+It is divided into further sub-parts and going into all of that is another whole chapter.

 and basic digital components like MUXes, decoders...

+## Instructions that are implemented in this project